nfrechette/acl/external/README.md

 ### Realtime Math

-[Reamtime Math v2-develop](https://github.com/nfrechette/rtm) (MIT License) is used for its optimized math.
+[Realtime Math v2.2.0](https://github.com/nfrechette/rtm) (MIT License) is used for its optimized math.

 ## Development dependencies